A Basement Full of Water: Another View of the Health Care Ruling

 You immediately go to your main water shut-off, only to find it completely jammed.
 So, you call a plumber, who informs you that he will come as quickly as possible.

-Of course “quickly” in plumber parlance means a couple of hours.
+According to Plumber Gilbert in AZ, in plumber parlance, this means a couple of hours.
 When he arrives, water flows above your waist.
 But whatever this particular plumber may lack in speed, he makes up for in efficiency, and within moments he shuts off the flow of water and proceeds to fix the broken pipe.

 A couple of hours and several hundred dollars later, the plumber leaves you with a brand new, leak free pipe.
 In all likelihood, you would feel a great sense of relief and perhaps even a touch of euphoria knowing that the pipe was fixed and water was no longer free-flowing inside your home.